Selecting the Right Sales Channel Strategy for Distribution

 Channel Management

-Channel management includes deciding how to assist channel members, developing operating policies, providing incentives, selecting promotional programs, and evaluating results.
+Channel management encompasses determining how to support channel members, establishing operational policies, offering incentives, selecting promotional programs, and assessing outcomes.

-Managing the channel consumes much of management’s time since channel design is not modified frequently.
+Managing the channel consumes a significant amount of management’s time, as channel design is not modified frequently.
 Changes in channel design may have serious consequences for some members.

 Selecting a sales channel strategy